 The following is from Chris Carr’s publicist…

-Seven-time AMA Flat Track champion and fastest man the world on two wheels at 350.884 miles per hour, the Chris Carr legend continues.
+The current AMA/Ford Quality Checked Flat Track champion, winningest active racer in the sport with 72 wins and seven AMA/Ford QC Flat Track championship titles, the Chris Carr legend continues.
 For more information on Chris Carr, visit his website at www.chriscarr.com.

 Combining the sport’s heritage with absolutely mind-bending speeds, this is one event motorcycle racing fans have to see “Live.”
 For ticket information, please call (866) 807-7918 or visit www.illinoismda.com online.
 But if you can’t make it to Springfield, the race will be broadcast on a pay-per-view basis over the Internet through LiveISports.
 The cost of the Springfield flat track weekend is $8.95.
 For more information check out www.liveisports.com.